RoundingWell/care-ops-frontend/src/js/views/README.md

 ## Handlebars Templates

 Handlebars templates are stored in the same folders as the views file that imports them.
-Webpack precompiles them into the built javascript.
+Vite precompiles them into the built javascript.

 ## Inline Handlebars Templates